rackspace/php-opencloud/docs/userguide/index.md

 This initial release of the <b>php-opencloud</b> library supports Compute (OpenStack Nova) and Object Storage (OpenStack Swift) services.
-It also supports Rackspace's extensions to these services, such as the content distribution network (CDN) provided with Rackspace's Cloud Files offering, which is built on OpenStack Swift.
+It also supports Rackspace's extensions to these services, such as the content distribution network (CDN) provided with Rackspace's Cloud Files&trade;
+offering, which is built on OpenStack Swift.

 ## Before you start